adamgoossens/dontpanic/openshift/disconnected-operator-hub.md

 * The OperatorHub Catalog Image.
 This is actually a gRPC server and SQLite database that is queried by the marketplace operator; this is what populates the OperatorHub section of the OpenShift Console.
 * The collection of images used by the operators in the catalog

+## The environment

+This article assumes an air-gapped environment, where OperatorHub images must be somehow transferred to removable media, brought across an air-gap, and then uploaded to another host for subsequent use.

 ## Pre-requisites

 ### Documentation